 Every now and then we find ourselves in a situation where we have to travel with our beloved dogs.
 Sometimes we have to resort to an airline where they have to fly in cargo.
 Needless to say, you don’t want your pet to be locked in a cage for hours without knowing how they are doing.
 It can be a stressful situation.
-Make sure your dog stays safe during travel by following the checklist below.
+Make sure your dog stays safe during travel by following the pet air travel checklist below.

 Kennels Are Mandatory